-Daniel Otero is an accomplished Brazilian Jiu Jitsu black belt under Fabricio Martins (6th degree black belt), having won several important trophies such as the “Brasileiro” and the World Championship.
-Otero has also ventured successfully into the world of MMA (Mixed Martial Arts) where he competed in prestigious shows such as Max Fights and Shooto.
+Daniel Otero is an accomplished Brazilian Jiu Jitsu black belt under Fabricio Martins, having won several important trophies such as the CBJJ Brasileiro (Brazilian Nationals) and the IBJJF World Championship.
+Otero has also ventured successfully into the world of MMA (mixed martial arts) where he competed in prestigious shows such as Max Fights and Shooto.

 Full Name: Daniel Moreno Otero

 Nickname: “Danielzinho” which is a kind way of saying Daniel.

 Lineage: Mitsuyo Maeda > Carlos Gracie > Reyson Gracie > Osvaldo Alves > Fabricio Martins > Daniel Otero

 - CBJJ Brazilian National Champion (2001 purple, 2002 brown, 2003/04 black)